-After a memorable live show in February 1991, he contracted a cold which seriously weakened his heart.
-It was one of his final performances: Billy died on 7 August 1991.
+Following a memorable live show in February 1991, Billy contracted a cold which seriously weakened his heart.
+It was to be one of his final performances: he died on 7 August 1991.
 Chris Hegan, the son of Billy's agents, wrote at the time that "Billy gave us a way of laughing at ourselves in a way that no one else has done and in a particularly unique style.
 And we are not very good at that as New Zealanders."

 1997 documentary Billy T James - A Daughter's Story, presented by adopted daughter Cherie James (later an award-nominated actor) mixes interviews with Billy's acquaintances, and insights into the conflicts over his burial.
 His legacy also lives on in the annual Billy T Award, with aspiring comedians competing to win the legendary yellow towel.

-August 2011 saw the arrival of two screen projects chronicling Billy's life, each made by people who had worked with him: well-regarded big screen documentary Billy T: Te Movie, directed by Came a Hot Friday's Ian Mune, and produced by Tom Parkinson and Robert Boyd-Bell; and TV movie biopic Billy, produced by Tony Holden.
+December 2009 saw the publication of Matt Elliott's biography Billy T - The Life and Times of Billy T James.
+North and South named it the best local biography of the year.
+In August 2011 two screen projects debuted that chronicled Billy's life, each made by people who had worked with him: well-regarded big screen documentary Billy T: Te Movie, directed by Came a Hot Friday's Ian Mune, and produced by Tom Parkinson and Robert Boyd-Bell; and TV movie biopic Billy, produced by Tony Holden.

-The team behind Te Movie chose to focus on Billy T's career and comedy as a reflection of cultural shifts occuring in NZ.
-Though much footage was tracked down and cleaned up, they discovered that most of the original TV shows had been taped over, with only a few episodes remaining from the first three seasons of The Billy T James Show.
+The team behind Te Movie chose to focus on Billy T's career and comedy as a reflection of cultural shifts occuring in New Zealand.
+Although much footage was tracked down and restored, most of the original TV shows had been taped over, with only a few episodes remaining from the first three seasons of The Billy T James Show.

-Tony Holden meanwhile described his telefilm version as a "love story"told in flashback, through the eyes of his wife.
-Kai Korero actor Tainui Tukiwaho won praise for his performance as Billy T. Holden argued he had no intention other than "to hold him up as being anything other than a staggeringly important figure on our entertainment scene.
+Tony Holden meanwhile described his telefilm version as a "love story" told in flashback, through the eyes of his wife.
+Kai Korero actor Tainui Tukiwaho won praise for his performance as Billy.
+Holden argued he had no intention other than "to hold him up as being anything other than a staggeringly important figure on our entertainment scene.
 The man was a real genius."